-Income from business rates 2019/20
+Income from business rates 2020/21

-Under statutory arrangements business rates, based on a rate poundage determined nationally by the Government and applied to rateable values determined by Revenue and Customs, are collected locally by the Council.
-The rate specified by the Government for 2019/20 was 50.4p (49.1p for small businesses).
-In 2019/20, the gross amount collectable net of refunds was £57.367m, based on a non domestic rateable value at the 31st March 2020 of £160,952,566.
+Under statutory arrangements business rates, based on a rate poundage determined nationally by the Government and applied to rateable values determined by HM Revenue and Customs, are collected locally by the Council.
+The rate specified by the Government for 2020/21 was 51.2p (49.9p for small businesses).
+In 2020/21, the gross amount collectable net of refunds was £33.826m, based on a non domestic rateable value at the 31st March 2021 of £159,585,037.

-In 2019/20 the Council, as part of North and West Yorkshire Pool, was selected as a 75% business rates retention pilot.
-Under the 2019/20 pilot scheme, business rates income is shared between Calderdale (74%), the West Yorkshire Fire and Rescue Authority (1%) and Central Government (25%).
-The total business rate shares of £53.167m payable in 2019/20 are estimated before the start of the year.
+Under the business rates retention scheme introduced in April 2013, business rate income is shared between Central Government (50%), the Council (49%) and the West Yorkshire Fire and Rescue Authority (1%).
+The total business rate shares of £53.970m payable in 2020/21 are estimated before the start of the year.
 The Council shares directly in the risks and benefits of business rate collection.
-There is a general risk of non-collection for which there is a provision of £5.169m.
-There are also potential losses on appeal which is estimated at £9.322m for appeals as at 31st March 2020.
-The Council accounts for its proportionate share (74%) of these balances.
+There is a general risk of non-collection for which there is a provision of £7.023m.
+There are also potential losses on appeal which is estimated at £6.470m for appeals as at $31^{st}$ March 2021.
+The Council accounts for its proportionate share (49%) of these balances.

-Business Rates surplus as at 31st March 2020
+Business Rates deficit as at 31st March 2021

-At the year end, the business rates collection fund can be in surplus or deficit dependent on collection rates or the level of revaluations etc. At the 31st March 2020, business rates within the Collection Fund had a surplus of £3.475m.
-In 2019/20 the Council, as part of a 75% business rates retention pilot, will retain 74% of the business rates surplus for that year.
-Central Government will retain 25% and the West Yorkshire Fire and Rescue Authority will retain 1%.
-The surplus will be released from the collection fund in line with Government regulations during 2020/21 with any outstanding balance being released during 2021/22.
-The Council's share of the business rates surplus, £2.795m, is included on the Balance Sheet in the collection fund adjustment account.
+At the year end, the business rates collection fund can be in surplus or deficit dependent on collection rates, the level of revaluations, and additional reliefs introduced after the start of the year.
+At the 31st March 2021, business rates within the Collection Fund had a deficit of £16.265m.
+This is mainly due to the introduction of business rate reliefs during 2020/21 in response to the coronavirus pandemic.
+These reliefs will be funded through S31 grant which will offset the deficit generated by granting them.
+The deficit is shared proportionately between the Council, Central Government and West Yorkshire Fire and Rescue Authority.
+The deficit will be released from the collection fund in line with Government regulations during 2021/22 with any outstanding balance being released during 2021/22 and 2022/23.
+The Council's share of the business rates deficit, £6.929m, is included on the Balance Sheet in the collection fund adjustment account.